Lady Mary Henrietta Juliana Osborne1

 Consanguinity Index=0.0%

-Lady Mary Henrietta Juliana Osborne was born on 7 September 1776 at Grosvenor Square, London, England.1 She was the daughter of Sir Francis Godolphin Osborne, 5th Duke of Leeds and Lady Amelia Darcy.1 She married Thomas Pelham, 2nd Earl of Chichester, son of Thomas Pelham, 1st Earl of Chichester and Anne Frankland, on 16 July 1801 at Lambeth Palace, Lambeth, London, England.1 She died on 21 October 1862 at age 86 at Grosvenor Place, London, England.1
+Lady Mary Henrietta Juliana Osborne was born on 7 September 1776 at Grosvenor Square, London, EnglandG.1 She was the daughter of Francis Godolphin Osborne, 5th Duke of Leeds and Lady Amelia Darcy.1 She married Thomas Pelham, 2nd Earl of Chichester, son of Thomas Pelham, 1st Earl of Chichester and Anne Frankland, on 16 July 1801 at Lambeth Palace, Lambeth, London, EnglandG.1 She died on 21 October 1862 at age 86 at Grosvenor Place, London, EnglandG.1

-As a result of her marriage, Lady Mary Henrietta Juliana Osborne was styled as Baroness Pelham of Stanmer on 16 July 1801.
+After her marriage, Lady Mary Henrietta Juliana Osborne was styled as Baroness Pelham of Stanmer on 16 July 1801.
 From 16 July 1801, her married name became Pelham.
-As a result of her marriage, Lady Mary Henrietta Juliana Osborne was styled as Countess of Chichester on 8 January 1805.
+After her marriage, Lady Mary Henrietta Juliana Osborne was styled as Countess of Chichester on 8 January 1805.

 Children of Lady Mary Henrietta Juliana Osborne and Thomas Pelham, 2nd Earl of Chichester